Getting to Stonehenge from Bath & The Best Stonehenge Tours

 Stonehenge has plenty of parking available, with plenty of disabled parking available for blue badge holders.

-If you're driving to Stonehenge you'll need to buy your entry ticket.
-I recommend doing this in advanced, especially if you're visiting in the summer as tickets can sell out.
-Ticket prices start at $24.79 per person and you'll get 2 hours to explore the area plus a free audio guide.
-Buy your Stonehenge tickets here.
+If you’re driving to Stonehenge you’ll need to buy an entry ticket.
+I recommend doing this in advanced, especially if you’re visiting in the summer as tickets can sell out.
+Ticket prices start at $24.79 per person and you’ll get 2 hours to explore the area plus a free audio guide.
+Check availability and get your Stonehenge tickets here.

 Need to hire a car?
-Check car hire prices here.
+Check rental car availability and rates here.

 How To Get To Stonehenge By Public Transport